GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 * The parent manages the widget’s state.
 * A mix-and-match approach
 #### How do you decide which approach to use?
 The following principles should help you decide:
-* If the state in question is user data, for example the checked or unchecked mode of a checkbox, or the position of a slider, then the state is best managed by the parent widget.
+* If the state in question is user data: The checked or unchecked mode of a checkbox, or the position of a slider, then the state is best managed by the parent widget.
-* If the state in question is aesthetic, for example an animation, then the state is best managed by the widget itself.
+* If the state in question is aesthetic: then the state is best managed by the widget itself.
-* If in doubt, start by managing state in the parent widget.
+* When in doubt, let the parent widget manage the child widget's state.
 * Subclass StatefulWidget and State
     The `MyHomePage` class manages its own state, so it overrides `createState()` to create the State object.
 The framework calls `createState()` when it wants to build the widget.
 In this example, `createState()` creates an instance of `_MyHomePageState` , which is implemented in the next step.